For complete information on the Dental Hygiene program, please visit the program section of the John Abbott website.

 514-457-6610 ext.
 5800

 Nancy Graham Lépine has taught in the department of Dental Hygiene since 2008 as laboratory technician and since 2012 as clinical instructor.
-Since 2013 she has taught Prosthodontics.
-Nancy is a John Abbott graduate with over 30 years of experience in private practice dentistry including specialities of prosthodontics, pedodontics, periodontics and general dentistry.
-She is a graduate of Concordia University in 1986 with B.A. including concentration in Health Education and Applied Social Science.
-Nancy is presently working on a Diploma of Education from Université de Sherbrooke.
+Since 2013 has taught Prosthodontics and currently also teaches Integration into the Workplace.
+John Abbott graduate with over 30 years experience in private practice dentistry including specialties of prosthodontics, pedodontics, periodontics and general dentistry.
+Graduate of Concordia University in 1986 with B.A. including a concentration in Health Education and Applied Social Science and completed a Graduate Diploma in Education from Université de Sherbrooke in 2016.

 514-457-6610 ext.
 5089